EdgeCaseBerg/vuesperiments/README.md

     npm install vue bootstrap bootstrap-vue

 Then I followed the instructions on the [bootstrap docs page] to add some use commands that probably do... something.
+After doing that, I played around with the html a little.
+Removing the default component text and adding in some bootstrap components to make my dopamine levels jump up.
+But, then I made a mistake and deleted some files sitting at the root level directory of git repository.
+Which somehow broke everything in the blackjack folder... what?

+So, I ran the vue install cli and create blackjack.
+Luckily git exists.
+So, I didn't actually lose anything when it overwrote everything despite my selection of the 'merge' option.
+Figure that out.
+Anyway, I ran the bootstrap install commands again and watched as it created a package-lock.json file at the root again.
+So.
+Weird.
+Putting that aside, next install command!

+    npm install vuex

+Because I want a store and I want to learn how!

 [a tutorial on the vs studio website]:https://code.visualstudio.com/docs/nodejs/vuejs-tutorial
 [the node website]:https://nodejs.org/en/download/